LorenzoVernazza/Pinecone/README.md

 #### Ellipsis - *NEW FEATURE!*

-Ellipsis trims strims over a given length and places '...' (or else) at the end.
+Ellipsis trims strings over a given length and places '...' (or else) at the end.

 ```ts
 logger.ellipsis(input: string, length?: number, replacement?: string);